 I choose to start horses bitless for safety and control and a good first experience under saddle for the horse and myself.
 Yes, I said "SAFETY AND CONTROL"

-If you choose to ride your horse in a bit, that is your decision, but your youngsters first introduction to his first ride should not be any more confusing than it has to be.
+If you choose to ride your horse in a bit, that is your decision, but your youngsters first introduction to the first human on his back should not be any more confusing than it has to be.
 As he understands and accepts his first handful of rides and his new job, adding the bit later would be safer for horse and rider.
 Even though I choose to ride bitless I would hate to think of any of my horses being started in a bit by someone with unforgiving harsh hands, should they ever end up somewhere else, (I know I am not promised tomorrow).
-So I used to teach them to go in a snaffle bit.
-Since writing this a few years back, I have decided I won't ever put a bit in my newest horse's mouth because I know with all the good training they have and the sheer volume of people that are riding bitless, they will have no problem being rehomed to a person that will keep them bitless.
+So I used to teach my personal horses to go in a snaffle bit.
+Since 2000 I have decided I won't ever put a bit in my newest personal horses mouths because I know with all the good training they have and the sheer volume of people that are riding bitless, they will have no problem being rehomed to a person that will keep them bitless.

-I rode with bits for years, and really didn't think twice about the pain I caused because I didn't have the knowledge to teach my mount what I wanted without resorting to grabbing on their mouth.
+I rode with bits for years, and really didn't think twice about the pain I caused, like everyone else, I just set it and forget it, I did not rellize I was even causing pain.
+It's just the way we always did things.
 I am still amazed at what horse's will do for us, how many will tolerate a bit in soft hands with no complaints.
 I also still cringe when I see horses with severe bits, tie downs, nose bands, in unforgiving hands all because they haven't accepted the bit.
-Change doesn't come easy, I'm not judging just trying to make things better for the horses we love.
+Change doesn't come easy, I try not to judge just trying to make things better for the horses we love.

 Maggie's first ride